- Wine tasting

 Explore the picturesque Marne Valley

-Discover river cruising with a difference… This holiday offers a cruise on the backwaters of France, while staying six nights in a welcoming hotel.
-After breakfast at your hotel, make yourself at home on the award-winning day-cruiser ‘Natalia’ and admire the passing scenery as you cruise various stretches of the River Marne.
-A light lunch of local specialities will be delivered to the ship each day to enjoy with included drinks as you cruise.
-Our programme of excursions then takes you through delightful rural countryside to the historic attractions that abound in the Marne Valley, before returning to your hotel for dinner each evening.
-Magnifique!
+This holiday features four day-cruises on the scenic French backwaters, while staying six nights in a 3Q-rated hotel.
+After breakfasts at your hotel, make yourself at home on the eco-friendly day-cruiser ‘Liliana’ and admire the passing scenery as you cruise various stretches of the River Marne and the intricate canals which connect the champagne centres of Reims and Epernay.
+A light lunch of local specialities will be delivered to the boat each day for you to enjoy with included drinks as you cruise.

 6 nights in a hotel